9 Tips for Finding a Job in Times of Crisis

 Careers can be vertical (leadership) and horizontal (expert).
 But mainly, the experts have the highest chance of finding compelling work when the market situation is unstable.
-Employers who have narrow specialization are actively looking for employers now.
-So, in such periods, it is worth focusing on professional skills, not soft skills, which, in contrast, are more versatile and in-demand during a stable development.
+Employers who have narrow specializations are actively looking for employers now.
+So, in such periods, it is worth focusing on professional skills, not soft skills, which, in contrast, are more versatile and in-demand during stable development.

 Make a “Plan B”

 Even if your company is stable at the moment, it makes sense to insure yourself.
-Just in case, have an audit of your skills and labor market requirements, update your professional CV.
+Just in case, have an audit of your skills and labor market requirements, and update your professional CV.
 Think about where else you might be useful if the company is still downsizing.
 Then, if the events develop even in the adverse scenario, it will not be a blow and will allow you to adjust to the search for a new job faster.

 Get Ready for the Competition

 The activity of job applicants has increased several times in just a week.
-People who have lost their jobs or went on vacation at their own expense are looking for opportunities.
+People who have lost their jobs or gone on vacation at their own expense are looking for opportunities.
 Therefore, there will be more competitors for one job, especially with favorable conditions.
 More efforts will have to be made.

-In particular, it is worth investing the maximum time in self-presentation and preparation of a content summary, which lists your valuable competences and achievements.
+In particular, it is worth investing the maximum time in self-presentation and preparation of a content summary, which lists your valuable competencies and achievements.
 Some companies have already raised the quality of hiring requirements because they understand that the value of professionals is falling.
 A large number of job seekers do not have financial savings at the same time due to the turbulence in the job market.

 If you have a good job, it is now optimally possible to maintain and strengthen your position on it.
-Offer to take on additional functions, prove your worth.
+Offer to take on additional functions, and prove your worth.
 Even if the need for your job disappears, it can save the transfer to another from dismissal.
-If the labor market fall, it is safer to look for opportunities within the company, and only if there are no, to enter the different industry.
+If the labor market fall, it is safer to look for opportunities within the company, and only if there are no, to enter a different industry.